Blog

 Torn Meniscus: Symptoms, Diagnosis, and Recovery

-You hear a pop in your knee, and everything feels slightly unstable afterward It wasn’t a loud crack.
+It wasn’t a loud crack.
 More like a click.
 But something changed instantly.
 You kept walking.
 But the knee didn’t feel right.
 A strange looseness.
 Not pain—yet.
 But uncertainty.
 The joint stopped trusting itself, even before you did.
-You bend the knee,…
+You bend the knee, and it locks or catches without warning You squat down.
+Then try to…

 Read more